If you’re looking to lean out in a hurry, you may be interested in the preferred weight loss strategy of bears and bodybuilders alike… the PSMF.

 An aggressive energy deficit combined with poor nutrient density can be dangerous.
 Ensuring you are getting the essential micronutrients becomes even more critical when you are consuming fewer calories.

 In addition to craving protein, we also have a strong appetite for micronutrients.
 We tend to eat fewer calories when our diet is comprised of foods and meals that contain more of these micronutrients.

-While you might do OK with poor nutrition for a limited period, you will do better over the long term if you are getting plenty of all of the essential nutrients.
+You might do OK with substandard nutrition for a while, but you will do better if you are getting plenty of all of the essential nutrients.

-Ideally, we would get these nutrients from whole foods which are more likely to contain all the non-essential but also beneficial vitamins and minerals.
+Ideally, you should get these nutrients from whole foods which are more likely to contain all the non-essential but also beneficial vitamins and minerals.